liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/05-fixing-upgrade-problems/03-resolving-breaking-changes.markdown

 If you're resolving breaking changes manually, make sure to investigate each breaking change document if you're upgrading code across multiple versions.
-For example, if you're upgrading from Liferay Portal 6.2 to @product-ver@, you must resolve all the breaking changes listed in the three documents listed above.
+For example, if you're upgrading from Liferay Portal 6.2 to @sharepoint-ver@, you must resolve all the breaking changes listed in the three documents listed above.

 Now that you've resolved your breaking changes, you'll learn how to upgrade